jonathonwpowell/pathfinder/README.md

 Author: Jonathon Powell

-A simple pathfinder algorithm for a 2-d array of passable/impassible locations as well as tests for it
+A simple pathfinder algorithm for a 2-d array of passable/impassible locations as well as tests for it.
+It is an implementation of Dijkstra's algorithm, details of which can be found at https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm

 Compiled with g++ on Ubuntu 14.04LTS